Family Mountain

 Abortion

-As of today, abortion has claimed over 65 million lives - let that sink in for a moment.
+As of today, abortion has claimed over 65 million lives — let that sink in for a moment.
 This sin also disproportionately affects African Americans.
 Where is the BLM movement crying out against this?
-In NY, abortions can be done not only up to, but also after live birth.
+In NY, abortions can be performed not only up to but also after live birth.
 If Abel's blood cried out to God when Cain slew him, will not the blood of this evil also cry out against America?

 Living a Life of Fidelity and Honor